Basewq/XenkoProofOfConcepts/CustomAssetExample/readme.md

 ---
 The most complicated part is setting up all the files required for the **design-time** custom asset.
 In this project the design-time custom asset is `LocalizationStringDefinitionAsset` defined in the project `CustomAssetExample.StrideAssetExt`.
-Its run-time equivalent is  `LocalizationStringDefinitionAsset` in the project `CustomAssetExample.StrideAssetExt`, which is also explicitly declared in the `[AssetContentType]` attribute.
+Its run-time equivalent is `LocalizationStringDefinition` in the project `CustomAssetExample.SharedData`, which is also explicitly declared in the `[AssetContentType]` attribute on the `LocalizationStringDefinitionAsset` class.

 To properly support the design-time asset, the following things are required:
 - All Stride assets are *compiled* through Stride.Core.Assets.CompilerApp.exe, so `LocalizationStringDefinitionAssetCompiler` is required so the compiler app knows how to convert the design-time asset into the runtime equivalent.